Wilkes-Barre, Pennsylvania: 18th century

 By the 18th century, the Wyoming Valley was inhabited by the Shawnee and Lenape, also known as Delaware Indian tribes.
-In 1753, the Susquehanna Company was founded in Connecticut for settling the Wyoming Valley (in modern-day Pennsylvania).
+In 1753, the Susquehanna Company was founded in Connecticut for settling the Wyoming Valley in present-day Pennsylvania.
 Connecticut succeeded in purchasing the land from the Native Americans; however, Pennsylvania already claimed the very same territory through a purchase they made in 1736.
 In 1762, roughly two hundred Connecticut settlers (Yankees) established a settlement near Mill Creek.
 They planted wheat and constructed log cabins.
 The Yankees returned to New England for the winter.

 The Connecticut settlers returned in the spring of 1763 with their families and additional supplies.
-A party of Iroquois also visited the area with the dual purpose of turning the Delaware (Lenape) against the colonists and killing Teedyuscung, a local Delaware chief.
+A party of Iroquois also visited the area with the dual purpose of turning the Lenape tribe against the colonists and killing Teedyuscung, a local Lenape chief.
 On April 19, 1763, the residence of the chief, along with several others, was set ablaze.
 Chief Teedyuscung perished in the inferno.
-The Iroquois let the Delaware believe that this atrocity was committed by the settlers.
-As a result, the Delaware attacked the colonists on October 15, 1763.
-Thirty settlers were killed, and several others were taken prisoner.
+The Iroquois let the Lenape believe that this atrocity was committed by the settlers.
+As a result, the Lenape attacked the colonists on October 15, 1763, killing thirty settlers and taking several others as prisoners.
 Those who managed to escape fled back to New England.
-The Delaware then burned what was left of the Yankee settlement.
+The Lenape then burned what was left of the settlement.

 In 1769, the Yankees returned to the Wyoming Valley.
 Five townships were established by Connecticut.
 Each one was five square miles and divided amongst forty settlers.
 Wilkes-Barre Township was one of the original townships; it was named in honor of John Wilkes and Isaac Barré—two British members of Parliament who supported colonial America.
 Pennsylvanians (Pennamites) also arrived in the valley that same year.

-The Connecticut settlers established Fort Durkee, which was named in honor of their leader (Colonel Durkee).
-This was immediately followed by a series of skirmishes between the Pennsylvanians and Connecticut settlers.
+The Connecticut settlers established Fort Durkee, which was named in honor of their leader, Colonel Durkee.
+This was immediately followed by the Pennamite-Yankee War—a series of skirmishes between Pennsylvanian and Connecticut settlers.
 The land changed hands several times between the two groups.
 The Congress of the Confederation was asked to resolve the matter.
-With the Decree of Trenton, on December 30, 1782, the confederation government officially decided that the region belonged to Pennsylvania; the Wyoming Valley became part of Northumberland County.
+With the Decree of Trenton, on December 30, 1782, the confederation government officially decided that the region belonged to Pennsylvania, and the Wyoming Valley became part of Northumberland County.